 e.
 Device advanced bulk ordering capabilities for retailers to help service providers and appliance companies stock parts inventory.

 f.
 Integrate advanced mobile apps with interactive features for customers and servicemen to help get details on a particular model, identify issues, order parts, and possible instructions to fix a problem.

 g.
 And many more!

-4. Consider migrating to cloud:
+4. Consider migrating to the cloud

 a.
 It’s time not to manage your infrastructure and let the experts handle it for you.

-__b.
-Explore the full range of services and provided by your cloud partner so that you can spend more time improving the business and not worrying about infrastructure.
+b.
+Explore the full range of services provided by your cloud partner so that you can spend more time improving the business and not worrying about infrastructure.

 c.
 Overall reduce cost and be efficient!